Afternoons with Mary: “On my Mind and In My Spirit”

 September, 1966, a race riot rocks the streets of Atlanta’s Summerville neighborhood.
 Here, a young mother clutches her young son, rescued by a white police officer from her tear-gassed home.
 Layer upon complex layer of anguished love.

-I’m over-simplifying, and even so, my head spins.
+I’m over-simplifying, and even so, my head was spinning.
 The line between villain and victim grows more muddied every day as hot-button issues like gun legislation, immigration, mental health care, police brutality become so multi-layered and complicated it’s impossible to discuss them without simplifying.
 But enough.
 I don’t write today to enter a particular dialogue.
 I write because as a white woman born and raised and still living in the American South, my bones ache with a helpless sorrow I can’t well reckon with.
 I write in the hope that putting words to paper will help me lasso emotions I can’t otherwise make sense of.
 And already I’ve erred.
 Sorrow isn’t the right word.
 What I feel is closer to despair.
 That we as Americans, no matter the shade of our skin, continue to wrestle with the violent manifestations of the same brand of hate, the same demons that have threatened our nation since its inception, is unthinkable.

 And Mary was Black.
 And far too smart, too gifted, for her position.
 She had small children of her own someone else cared for while she raised us, no doubt earning less than she deserved.
 Yet she changed my diapers and sang me to sleep.
 She picked me up from school and brought my dog along to greet me.
 She fried a chicken for us on Friday afternoons.
 Later, she wrote me at camp when I was homesick, sharing details about what my brothers were up to (“Tommy and I cleaned out his closet.
 He hates making decisions”), complimenting my mother’s sewing projects or cracking a little joke, usually at her own expense.
 Sometimes she signed off, tongue-in-cheek, “The Maid.”
 My favorite letter (from Mom’s Attic, of course) is written on two sheets of construction paper torn crookedly across the top and quadri-folded to fit the envelope.
 After dating the letter, Mary wrote “cheap paper” in parentheses and a few lines later elaborated: “This paper is slightly uneven–like the writer.”